mkutz/screenplay-workshop-parabank/README.md

 Let's have a look into my version of it.

-// Open `RegisterScreenplay`
+// Open [RegisterScreenplay]

+As you can see I've applied a builder pattern to group the various strings required for the [Register] task into logical units, like address or full name.

-As you can see the new [Register] task requires a lot of test data, that are still right there in the screenplay's code.
+Still, this requires a lot of test data, that are still right there in the screenplay's code.

 In a manual test case, we'd refer to a fixed set of test data, which is used in any test case that needs something like a valid social security number or an address.

 Our testers would probably know them by heart after a few iterations.